rugbyprof/5443-Big-Data/Program-1.md

 ### Basic Idea
 In class we've mainly discussed basic generalities describing and dealing with the whole "Big Data" concept.
-So, for this programming project, we will get a small taste of dealing with big data.
+So, for this programming project, we will get a small taste of dealing with  (relatively) big data.
 More specifically we will deal with converting a large set of data from one format to another.

 In an academic setting, it's very typical that programming assignments may solve difficult problems, but solve